Our students in grades 7-8 are assessed based on a traditional A-F scale.

 Turning "Incomplete" into a Passing Grade

-"Incomplete" is a temporary grade that a student may receive in one or more classes if required assignments are not turned in by the end of a quarter due to documented illness or other extreme circumstances beyond the student’s control.
+"Incomplete" is a temporary grade that a student may receive in one or more classes if required assignments are not turned in by the end of a trimester due to documented illness or other extreme circumstances beyond the student’s control.

 After receiving an incomplete, a student must finish and turn in all missing work within two weeks to earn a passing grade in that course.

 Procedures and practices in this area are governed by District 401's policy on grading and promotion, which can be found in Section 6:280 of the Board of Education's Policy Manual.
 The policy includes the following directives:

 The Superintendent or designee shall establish a system of grading and reporting academic achievement to students and their parents/guardians. […]

 Every teacher shall maintain an evaluation record for each student in the teacher's classroom.
 A District administrator cannot change the final grade assigned by the teacher without notifying the teacher.
 Reasons for changing a student's final grade include:

 - A miscalculation of test scores,

 - A technical error in assigning a particular grade or score,